budhathum8/usabank-project/README.md

 3. Review avaliable data.
 4. Identify the type of analysis that can be done and list the auestion that can be answered.
 5. Clean the data.
-6. Analyze the data and answer the question.
+6. Analyze the data and the foreasting.
 7. Visualize the analysis.

 ## Getting Started